stevengregory/sn-typescript-util/README.md

 # SN TypeScript Util

 A [TypeScript](https://www.typescriptlang.org/) CLI utility that works on-top of the ServiceNow Extension for VS Code.
-This tool activates a TypeScript-based workflow within VS Code for ServiceNow developers.
+This tool activates a TypeScript-based workflow for ServiceNow developers using VS Code.

 ## Benefits